Way back, I told you guys about Advanced Ads, and you guys loved it.

 After you click on the publish button, you’ll see the next screen asking for Ad placement.
 You may choose any place where you would like to display the AdSense Ads.
 I would recommend you to choose inside content as it performs pretty well.

 That’s all.
 The would display on your blog.
-And if you are unable to see any of them, clear your cache plugin and refresh the page.
+If you cannot see any of them, clear your cache plugin and refresh the page.
 One of the many reasons you should be Advanced ads is easy management.

 You can easily target your ads to a specific section of your audience and generate more revenue based on geo-location targeting.
 Also, you won’t have to worry about code placements in your PHP files.

 Unlike other plugins such as Ad Inserter, Advanced Ads is more user-friendly and more powerful.

 If you’ve any questions, do let me know using the comments section below.